Pretty Birdie has easy win over Poinsettia Stakes field

-The connections for Marylou Whitney Stable’s Pretty Birdie had a pretty good idea that multiple entries would contest the pace through the backstretch of the $150,000 5 1/2-furlong Poinsettia Stakes for fillies and mares 3 years old and up at Oaklawn Racing Casino Resort on Saturday.
+The connections for Marylou Whitney Stable's Pretty Birdie had a pretty good idea multiple entries would contest the pace through the backstretch of the $150,000 51/2-furlong Poinsettia Stakes for fillies and mares 3 years old and up at Oaklawn Racing Casino Resort on Saturday.

 However, Pretty Birdie broke first from the gate, never appeared stressed, and made her 2-length win in 1:03.46 look easy.